f5devcentral/FAS-ansible-workshop-101/ansible/DeployVirtuals/README.md

 # Pre-requisites

-<<Provide link to proivioner and lab inventory file to let user know how to get the BIG-IP and VIP info etc>> and specify that is what we are usinf for the environment
+<< Provide link to proivioner and lab inventory file to let user know how to get the BIG-IP and VIP info etc >> and specify that is what we are using for the environment

 # Solution